 PIHPs are local management entities-Managed Care Organizations (LME-MCOs) coordinating publicly-funded MH/IDD/SUD services.
-NC General Statute 122C designates LME-MCOs as the "locus of coordination" for the provision of all publicly-funded MH/IDD/SUD services in each LME's respective geographic catchment area.
+NC General Statute 122C designates LME-MCOs as the "locus of coordination" for the provision of all publicly-funded MH/IDD/SUD services in each LME-MCO's respective geographic catchment area.
 The State believes that the PIHPs are in a unique position to bring together the services and supports (formal and informal) and providers (professional and paraprofessional) that are needed to meet the complex needs of these populations.
-The LMEs have decades of experience locating and developing services for consumers with MH/IDD/SAS needs, and have built strong, collaborative working relationships with the providers of these services.
+The LME-MCOs have decades of experience locating and developing services for consumers with MH/IDD/SAS needs, and have built strong, collaborative working relationships with the providers of these services.
 These providers support this initiative and enrollees have at least as much choice of individual providers as they had in the non-managed care environment.
 By delivering, managing and paying for services through this one public entity with the appropriate experience, the State has streamlined and simplified the delivery system, better identified those in need of services and better assessed enrollee service needs.

-Program: "NC Innovations."
+Program: "State of North Carolina NC MH/IDD/SAS Health Plan."